hmrc/customs-declarations-stub/README.md

 The fake S3 bucket urls have to point to a url that is available in the MTDP public zone (to allow the user's browser to upload files to it).
 This is why fake S3 urls can not point to a endpoint on this service (as it is deployed in the protected zone).

+### Schema Validation
+By default the stub validates all XML payloads it receives with the corrisponding schema.
+However in performance test scenarios this can slow down the operation of the stub so there is a feature flag to disable the Schema validation work to speed up response times:

+`sbt "run -Dmicroservice.services.features.schemaValidation=disabled"`

 ## Customs Declarations Information stubbing
 ```
     GET    /mrn/:mrn/status